quirtt/mtrp-site/README.md

         - exam-details
         - payment

-So, for example, access [https://localhost:3000/register/personal-details](https://localhost:3000/register/personal-details)
+So, for example, open [https://localhost:3000/register/personal-details](https://localhost:3000/register/personal-details) for personal-details page.

 ## Learn More